Build a quiz with multiple scores

 Add two more conditions that say that the scores for africa and americas, respectively, must be greater than 2.
 Here’s how the three conditions will look together:

 7. You’re done!
-Turn your changes live by clicking Publish in the top-right corner of the form.
+Turn your changes live by clicking Publish.

 Below, you can try out the quiz we built in this guide:

-We hope that this walkthrough has given you fresh inspiration for getting the most out of your typeforms.
-Have a cool typeform that uses multiple variables to calculate scores?
+We hope that this walkthrough has given you fresh inspiration for getting the most out of your forms.
+Have a cool form that uses multiple variables to calculate scores?
 We’d love to hear about it in our Community!